crystal-processes/crp-flowable-springboot-sample/README.md

 ## :partly_sunny: Json variables
 Json variables are commonly used.
 The variable structure and operations on the variable instance are tighten together in the process model.
-If the operation on structure is outside the process model, [problem is similar](docs/02_variables/02_json.md).
+If the operation on structure is outside the process model, the [problem is similar](docs/02_variables/02_json.md).